 Still, because of limited funds, PCF must turn down dozens of grant requests each year.
 While much progress has been made and the death rate has been reduced, we have yet to realize our goal of finding a cure.
 And the clock is ticking.
 That’s why we need your help now more than ever.

-We’re getting closer to this reality every day.
 Please give to PCF and help us take the next steps.

 Jonathan W. Simons, MD